RuebenMacIntyre/Ambyint_Application/README.md

 # Ambyint_Application
 Reading sensor data

 First, please ignore the Ambyint Assignment folder, it contains the older C# versions of the executables and source files.
+Also ignore the output file, it is not needed and will be created by the ReadFileContinuously executable.

 There are 4 executables and associated C++ source files.
 Copy all of the executables to the same folder.
 Add your copy of the data file to this folder.
 I could not include it because it was too large for GitHub.